 Always Leave On A Good Note – Volunteering is a really great way to get yourself some really positive references for you CV.
 So you should always make sure that you leave volunteer work on a good note and tie up any loose ends.
 You will be amazed at what a good reference can do for you.

 Embrace Extra Responsibilities – You should never go about volunteering half heartedly, if you are going to do it then give it your all.
 If you accept responsibilities whilst volunteering it can really enhance your future careers prospects.
 You can get yourself in a position where you really can put across that you would be valuable to a prospective employer.
 You can do this by showing that you are innovative and that you brought about real changes to the place where you volunteered at.

-By author Richard Orban, on behalf of Probono which is a social enterprise, grouping together non profit organisations in Australia.
+By author Richard Orban, on behalf of Probono which is a social enterprise, grouping together nonprofit organizations in Australia.